 Program Details: Dates, Fees, and Logistics

-There are speciﬁc start and stop times for the Caminos program.
+There are speciﬁc start and stop times for the Caminos Summer Program.
 This is to ensure that Caminos volunteers have consistent training and development opportunities, enjoy the camaraderie that comes from doing a consistent program with other Caminos volunteers, and most effectively meet Outreach360 volunteer needs.

 Program Donation: $2,800